akihikodaki/dts/test_plans/cvl_fdir_test_plan.rst

    check the existing rule.
    destroy the rule::

-    testpmd> flow destroy 0 rule 0
+    testpmd> flow flush 0

-   verify pkt1 is not distributed to queue 1. check there is no rule listed.
+   verify matched packets are not distributed to expected queue. check there is no rule listed.

 Test case: MAC_IPV4_UDP queue index